-To celebrate International Women’s Day, SAE sat down with Deirdre Pascall – one of our expert Music Business Lecturers.
-We touched on topics such as Deirdre’s past, what International Women’s Day means to her and her best tips on being a woman in the music industry.
+To celebrate International Women’s Day (IWD), we sat down with Deirdre Pascall, one of our expert lecturers on our Music Business Degree.
+We touched on topics such as Deirdre’s career, what IWD means to her and her essential tips on succeeding as a woman in the music industry.
 You can get in contact with our team to learn more about our degrees in music business.

 What does IWD mean to you?

-For me, IWD invites us to read about or take in an exciting ‘global day-gaze’ into the lives of women who originate from cultures outside of our own.
-Each are generally making bold and committed differences in their own nuclear and border communities.
+Each are generally making committed differences in their communities.
 It is a day to celebrate the great steps women are taking – be it socially, economically, politically or creatively.
 It inspires growth, dedication and necessary innovation – all of which are important to me.

-My first experience of IWD was whilst teaching in a London secondary school with a diverse range of students.
-Among these were a contingent of students from Romanian heritage who celebrated IWD by introducing to the school a customary tradition of males presenting flowers to all females in their lives as a token of their appreciation for us.
+My first experience of IWD was while teaching in a London school with a diverse range of students.
+Among them were a contingent of students from Romanian heritage who celebrated IWD by introducing a customary tradition of males presenting flowers to all females in their lives as a token of their appreciation.
 It was a new experience to see students and staff alike be approached by well turned-out young men – brimming with confidence – presenting them with flowers.
 IWD generated a sense of confidence in students that they previously seemed not to have, and reduced classroom disquiet at least for that week.
-It was a pleasant surprise and a memorable event, because they made it so and it fostered cultural exchange and discussions, not generally made.
+It was a pleasant surprise and a memorable event, because they made it so and it fostered fresh cultural exchange and discussions.

 Why did you choose to become a music business lecturer?

-I didn’t… It just made sense when the opportunity arose to leverage my creative industries, music knowledge and expertise to further expand my lecturing to HE.
-I am also genetically wired to be better at being myself and with a family history rooted in 3 generations of teaching and entrepreneurship, and 3 generations of family links to music industry professionals and more recently 2 generations of filmmakers, media/cultural legacy curation and creative partnerships, and lecturing in Music Business and part of the RSA community, it became a natural next step.
+I am also genetically wired to be better at being myself and with a family history rooted in three generations of teaching and entrepreneurship, family links to music industry professionals and more recently two generations of filmmakers, media/cultural legacy curation and creative partnerships, it became a natural next step.

-I started off honing my skills as a music professional at the Royal College of Music as a Junior Exhibitioner, experiencing the up and downs as a professional Black musician in a less diverse arts world than we currently operate within, I discovered at aged 11 that I was already engaged in the profession I loved – I became absorbed in the ‘Business of music’.
-I learnt a lot through the work of my parents who are also musicians and became publishers of their own works in a cultural environment that was not in favour of inclusivity.
-Hence, Good Vibes Records and Music was born and later, BAMAAPC – a seminal cultural media archive collection.
-As a Howard University student, I was afforded many opportunities that form part of my professional development, including a pilot and packed Entertainment Law elective with Darrell Miller, for which I am forever grateful.
+I discovered at aged 11 that I was already engaged in the profession I loved and became absorbed in the ‘Business of music’.
+I learned a lot through the work of my parents who are also musicians and published their own works in a cultural environment not in favour of inclusivity.
+Hence, my Good Vibes Records and Music was born and later, BAMAAPC – a cultural media archive collection.

-Of course, I appreciate my good fortunes as my journey is cloaked with rare privilege that has shaped my perspectives and impacted my professional experiences across most areas of the creative industries.
-SAE’s vision is to be a leader in creative industries education, that vision stated inspired my decision.
+Of course, I appreciate my good fortune as my journey is cloaked with rare privilege that has shaped my perspectives and professional experiences.

-I had the good fortune to have met and listened to hundreds of primary account interviews that my father, Alex Pascall, conducted over 14 years daily whilst he was a Broadcaster on the BBC show Black Londoners.
+I had the good fortune to have met and listened to hundreds of interviews that my father, Alex Pascall, conducted while he broadcast on the BBC show, Black Londoners.
 I am proud to be able to say that my father campaigned for young people to get their start in broadcasting.
-Each partaker had the opportunity to work alongside him as they grew – prior to this, such access was not deemed viable.
-By encouraging independence, many have gone on to forge careers within Creative Industries and Promotion.
-As I’ve observed this as a working method, I have advocated for true to life experiences wherever possible to nurture professional experience and transport theory into practice.
+Each young person had the opportunity to work alongside him – prior to this, such access was not deemed viable.
+By encouraging independence, many have gone on to forge careers within the creative industries.
+As I’ve observed this as a working method, I have advocated for true life experiences wherever possible to nurture professional experience and transport theory into practice.

 Who is a woman that inspires you from the music business industry and why?

-My Mum, Joyce Pascall:-) I’m fortunate to be one of her two children when she had the confidence to successfully migrate from being a trained SRN nurse and watercolour artist, nearing the start of the NHS, to co-founding the Alex Pascall Singers, a multi-cultural 20-piece choir who performed at the Talk Of The Town (Currently Hammersmith Casino in London’s West End).
+My mum, Joyce Pascall.
+I’m fortunate to be one of her two children when she had the confidence to successfully go from being a nurse and watercolour artist to co-founding the Alex Pascall Singers,a multi-cultural 20-piece choir who performed at the Talk Of The Town in London’s West End.
 She navigated negative society push back and faced racism without disrupting her goals – who couldn’t be inspired by that!

-Like many mothers, she decided to leave the nursing profession to best help raise my little brother and I. Her entrepreneurial works evolved into a promotions company co-founded by my father.
-She became a booking agent supplying Caribbean and South Pacific island dancers and Caribbean steelbands to some of the best Italian restaurants, West End venues, community events and international bookings.
-For the 14 years my father was broadcasting his interviews and works, my mother curated them and is an equal shareholder of their co-partnership.
-My Dad has licensed his works to BBC mainstream media since 1974 and more recently heritage industries.
-IP is some of Good Vibes Records and Music primary assets with segments being developed for online and public access.
-You may possibly appreciate, as a result there’s always much to do:-)
+Like many mothers, she decided to leave the nursing profession to help raise my little brother and I. Her entrepreneurial works evolved into a promotions company co-founded by my father.
+She became a booking agent supplying Caribbean and South Pacific island dancers and Caribbean steelbands to some of the best Italian restaurants, West End venues, and community events.

 What is the most important advice you’d give to a woman thinking of starting a career in music business?

-I’d say develop you curiosity for thebusinessof the Creative Industries.
+I’d say develop curiousity for the business of the creative industries.
 Explore ways to incorporate this creatively in your recreational time.
-If you like travel perhaps, explore one or two venues, research or pay more attention to the acoustic design/architects vision.
+If you like travel, perhaps explore one or two venues, research or pay more attention to the acoustic design/architects vision.
 The insight may become invaluable to you long-term.

 Music business involves expanding your knowledge through research and networking as best you can to seek out opportunities so you can practice the art of promotion.

-I recommend The Brand Symphony – Orchestrate your marketing strategy and scale your service business by Jill Pringle and George Nelson’s The Death of Rhythm and Blues.
-As well as those, Michael de Koningh & Laurence Cane-Honeysett ‘s Young Gifted and Black – The Story of Trojan Records
+I recommend The Brand Symphony – Orchestrate your marketing strategy and scale your service business by Jill Pringle and Nelson George’s The Death of Rhythm and Blues.
+As well as those, Michael de Koningh & Laurence Cane-Honeysett’s Young Gifted and Black – The Story of Trojan Records.

-In your opinion, how can we more effectively showcase and celebrate the work of women – especially in music business?
+how can we more effectively showcase and celebrate the work of women – especially in the music business?

-I’ve only recently become aware of Qiana Coachman-Strickland and Ana DJ Anna Haleta, born in Ukraine who moved to Israel when she was 15 and started her interest in EDM whilst studying art there.
-Haleta’s experience in a male dominated industry in Israel, prompts reflections upon British artist, Sonique’s journey to recognition and music industry success in the USA.
-Sonique introduction dancing herself to her DJ set which was unique at the time.
-Ultimately gained industry recognition with ‘Feels so Good’, away from home after years of perseverance as a singer in the UK.
+I’ve only recently become aware of Qiana Coachman-Strickland and DJ Anna Haleta, born in Ukraine who moved to Israel when she was 15 and started her interest in EDM while studying art there.
+Haleta’s experience in a male dominated industry in Israel, prompts reflections upon British artist, Sonique’s journey to recognition and music industry success too.

-Awards like Oram Awards offering talented females in music and sound bursaries from the PRS Foundation and forums on music business can assist female creatives immeasurably and in so doing increase their state of wellbeing in some cases too.
-As far as I’m aware, this resource was not available to Sonique.
-De-mystifying funding barriers available for Creatives, could also assist them – as many students in higher education are visibly fearful of the idea of applying.
+Awards like Oram Awards offering talented females in music and sound bursaries from the PRS Foundation and forums on music business can assist female creatives immeasurably.
+De-mystifying funding barriers available for creatives, could also assist them – as many students in higher education are visibly fearful of the idea of applying.

-The serial issues raised within this question have been asked throughout my lifespan of 50 years plus.
+The serial issues raised in this question have been asked throughout my life.
 I have experienced racial discrimination within the industry more than gender related discrimination.
 So, broadly speaking, I’d recommend forging alliances with national and international industry executives open to facilitating change.

-Or support surveys to investigate why the percentage of women and diverse heritage thrive in the business franchise market.
+You can also support surveys to investigate why the percentage of women of diverse heritage thrive in the business franchise market.
 Perhaps they have tools in their kit that are transferable within music business?
-Perhaps we can suggest tackling these issues innovatively in story boards for gaming as a viable tool.

-Straight forward law solutions could be promoted in the mainstream and in consultation with the victims.
-Opening up the discourse will provide the opportunity for better prescriptions to be adjudicated by diverse heritage groups, a knowledgeable pool of lateral thinking experts and diverse members of society with a united purpose a survey method adopted by RSA.
+Straight forward legal solutions could be promoted in the mainstream and in consultation with victims.
+Opening up the discourse will provide the opportunity for better prescriptions to be adjudicated by diverse heritage groups, a knowledgeable pool of lateral thinking experts and diverse members of society.

 We are conditioned from birth to work and function in accordance with laws.
 There’s always a percentage that break the law, hence our need for innovative entertainment and discrimination.
 Many Black and international people have either died leading this pursuit or had the trajectory of their life negatively maneuvered.
 I am resolute that I won’t allow anyone or any group to reduce my humanity and purpose.
 You ask what can we do?
 When it does occur within the industry, perhaps Marianne Williamson’s perspective can be of use, in her words: